jupytercon/jupytercon2025-developingextensions/04-materials/05-developing-with-ai.md

  **All `jlpm`, `pip`, and `jupyter` commands MUST run within the activated environment.**
 ```

 This tells the AI assistant to use `micromamba` with the `jupytercon2025` environment that we're using in this workshop, making it easier for the AI to run build commands correctly.
+If you use other environment manager, adjust accordingly.

 ### Verify that Cursor recognizes the rules